Optimal shielding for Einstein gravity: Optimal shielding from within narrow gluing domains

 \paragraph{Overview of the main theorem.}

-We only state here an informal version of our main conclusion.
-Consider a conical localization data set $(\Mbf, \Omega, g_0,h_0, r, \lambda)$ together with (projection, geometry, accuracy) exponents $(p, \pG,\pA)$, as stated earlier.
-Assume the localization function $\lambda$ satisfies, at each asymptotic end, suitably weighted Poincar\'e and Hardy-type inequalities which express certain Hamiltonian and momentum stability conditions restricted to the $(n-1)$-dimensional sphere at infinity.
+We now outline our main conclusion.
+Consider a conical localization data set $(\Mbf, \Omega, g_0,h_0, r, \lambda)$ together with (projection, geometry, accuracy, { sharp decay}) exponents $(p, \pG,\pA,p_\star)$, as stated earlier. { Assume the localization function~$\lambda$, restricted to the sphere~$S^2$ at infinity, satisfies suitable stability conditions that amount to weighted Poincar\'e--Korn inequalities on its support (e.g.,\ the Hamiltonian functional \eqref{ssAalpha-quaform-0}, below, should be coercive).}

 \begin{itemize}